maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_2.png)

-We now have many points.
-Some songs might be in the charts in two different years.
-We want to keep only the first occurrence of a song to avoid having duplicates in the table :
+We now have a good amount of data points.
+Some songs might be on the charts in two different years so next, we want to keep only the first occurrence of a song to avoid having duplicates in the table:

 ```python
 df = df.drop_duplicates(subset=["Title", "Artist"], keep="first")
 df.shape
 ```

 The shape of the data frame is now: `(816, 3)`.
-Notice that in some cases, the "Artist" column contains the featuring.
-We will first create a simple feature where we split the name of the artist column if the word "featuring" is present, and add a feature "featuring" that is equal to 1 if there is a featuring, and 0 elsewhere.
+Notice that in some cases, the "Artist" column contains "featuring".
+We will first create a simple feature where we split the name of the artist column if the word "featuring" is present, and add a feature "featuring" that is equal to "1" if there is a featured artist, and "0" elsewhere.

 ```python
 def featuring(artist):